VinceZK/enqueue-server/README.md

 ### Optimistic Lock (O)
 Optimistic locks initially behave like shared locks and can be converted into exclusive locks.

+## Elementary Lock
+An elementary lock contains following attributes:

+**name**: lock object name, usually you can use the database table name.

+**argument**: the key of the object, it is an array, as the object key may be combined with several fields.
+For example, an object has the key combined with 3 fields.
+The argument ['A', 'B', '@'] stands for the object with first 2 key fields equals 'A' and 'B', the wildcard letter represented here by '@'.

+**mode**: 4 lock types: S, E, X, O.

+**owner**: the owner who holds the lock, it can be a login user ID.

+**waitTime**: time to wait until the lock is acquired, default is 0.

+**timeout**: time to hold the lock, default is 15 minutes.

 ## Tests
 You can find all the unit tests in the _test_ folder, and run them by: